Fly free on a faculty-led program

 Satisfies UNI Capstone requirement (Global Skills).
 Auguri!

 In this program, students will explore the competition within the eco-tourism industry in Costa Rica, while simultaneously gaining knowledge and experience in business strategy, competitive advantage, and sustainable development.
 Students will have the opportunity to participate in activities provided by competing companies, and then compare and analyze their experiences.
-Capstone students will gain an invaluable introduction to Costa Rica; its ecology, history and geography, as well as current cultural, business, and eco-environmental practices.
-Senior business majors have the option to participate and earn MGMT 4175: Business Policy and Strategy credit.
-All majors are welcome to participate in order to fulfill their capstone credit requirement.
+Students will gain an invaluable introduction to Costa Rica; its ecology, history and geography, as well as current cultural, business, and eco-environmental practices while earning credit for MGMT 4175: Business Policy and Strategy.

 Look for the Approved Fly-Free Program logo on flyers in the Study Abroad Office.